gconnect/BramblSc-Assessment/README.md

 There's no mention of how external contributors can contribute to the project.

 ## Suggested Improvements:
-- Add a "Contributing" section explaining:
+Add a "Contributing" section explaining;
 - Code style guidelines link to contributing guide.
 - How to submit pull requests.
 - Running tests before submission.